LWachtel1/tp/docs/DeveloperGuide.md

 ![](./diagrams/addExerciseLog.svg)

 1. After input validation, the `execute()` method of `WeeklyProgramManager` calls the `executeLogAction()` method
-2. This method then calls the `.addWorkoutLog()` function of the `WorkoutLogManager`, of which is elaborated below.
+2. This method then calls the `addWorkoutLog()` function of the `WorkoutLogManager`, of which is elaborated below.
 3. Finally, the `messageToUser` is returned to the `UserInterface`.

 To dive deeper into how the `WorkoutLogsManager` works, we must first understand the several layers that are required to be implemented in order for this feature to work.
-1. Exercises needs to be logged, including the weight(s) that the user has completed, as well as the number of sets and repetitions completed in the exercise.
+1. Exercises need to be logged, including the weight(s) that the user has completed, as well as the number of sets and repetitions completed for the exercises.
-2. These exercises exist as a set (referred to as "exercise logs"), supposedly tied to a workout plan that the user has created in the application, and has a unique date that the user did their workout on.
+2. These exercises exist as a set (referred to as "exercise logs"), supposedly tied to a workout plan that the user has created in the application, and have a unique date that the user did their workout on.
 3. These workouts exist again as a set (referred to as "workout logs"), with their unique identifiers being the date that the user completed the workout.

 The implementation thus is as follows: